If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Esperanto

 Additional languages appear to have been planned, but these strings from 1.1 are all that remain from that idea.
 They can be seen at 0x3FCFB.
 Judging by the fact that they're near the menu text, they were most likely meant to be part of a language selection option.
-The only official foreign language version of the game that is known to exist is a Spanish version of 1.2.
+The only known official foreign language version of the game is a Spanish version of 1.2.

 (Source: Divingkataetheweirdo)